 Obesity is a chronic (long-term) medical disease of having too much body fat.
-Health care providers diagnose obesity using a number called the body mass index (BMI).
+Health care providers can diagnose obesity using a number called the body mass index (BMI).
 Your BMI is calculated from your current height and weight.
 For most people, the higher their BMI, the more body fat they have.
-Some bodybuilders and athletes have high BMIs, but they have more muscle mass than average and are not considered obese.
+A person may be considered to have overweight if their BMI is >25 kg/m2 and to have obesity if their BMI is >30 kg/m2.
+Some bodybuilders and athletes have high BMIs, but they have more muscle mass than average and are not considered to have obesity.

-Both overweight and obesity can make it more likely that you will develop serious complications.
-These problems include diabetes, high blood pressure, heart disease, stroke, gallstones, high cholesterol, gout, and many types of cancer.
-Obesity can make many other medical problems harder to treat and even raises the risk of early death.
+About 30-40% or over 2.1 billion adults are estimated to have overweight or obesity.
+Both overweight and obesity can make it more likely that you will develop serious health complications.
+These problems include diabetes, high blood pressure, heart disease, stroke, fatty liver, sleep apnea, osteoarthritis, gallstones, high cholesterol, gout, and many types of cancer.
+Obesity can make many other medical problems harder to treat, lead to increased disability, and even raises the risk of early death.

 Obesity is very complex and not just a simple problem of willpower or self-control.
 In general, it results from a combination of eating too much, getting too little physical activity, and genetics.
 Overweight or obesity occurs when, over time, the body takes in more calories than it burns.
 However, some people do gain weight more easily than others.